-Before anything else, your first step should be to decide what type of truck driver job you want.
+Before anything else, your first step when considering becoming a truck driver should be to decide what type of truck driver job you want.
 While many people lump the entire industry into one pile, there are significant differences between long haul, regional, and local trucking.
 Even more than that, you'll need to decide what type of equipment appeals to you most.
-For instance, while the mechanics of "driving a truck" might be similar between a semi truck pulling a 40-foot box trailer and a fuel tanker but the training, certifications, skills, and routes are going to be dramatically different.
+For instance, while the mechanics of "driving a truck" might be similar between a semi-truck pulling a 40-foot box trailer and a tanker, the training, certifications, skills, and routes are going to be dramatically different.
 For this article, were' going to focus mostly on long-haul trucking with standard cargo loads.

 Education and Certifications Needed to Become a Truck Driver

 While there is no specific education requirement to become a truck driver, most companies will require at least a high school diploma.
 Additionally, you will need to obtain a commercial driver's license aka a CDL.

 Your journey towards obtaining a CDL will be similar to how you likely got your personal driver's license in your teen years.
 For instance, you will need to enroll in truck driver training classes.
 Luckily, there is such a high demand for new truck drivers that many companies will offer "pre-hire" contracts and there are various opportunities for scholarships and financial aid support too.

 After you have completed training, obtained your CDL as well as various endorsements (for instance Class A for articulated trucks and an endorsement for using air brakes) and passed a physical exam, you are ready to go start your career as a truck driver.

 Become an Owner Operator or a Company Driver?